-- 1. Ground - 2.
-CAN Lo - 3.
-CAN Hi 4. - 4.
-12v Main Switch - g) The rain light must be powered by the ECU (as detailed in the harness schematics). - h) The ECU may be freely located but must be fitted securely, in a damped mounting without vibration. - i) During an event the technical stewards or their delegates have the right to ask a team to substitute their ECU.
-The change has to be done before Sunday warm up. - j) During an event, only the technical stewards or their delegates have the right to read and save the teams calibration file (amp), it will not be shared except for conformity checks with control electronics system partners, but may be used in Dyno tests. - k) The following sensors must be connected directly to the ECU only and must be the original OEM sensors unless stated. - 1.
-Throttle position (multiple allowed) - 2.
-Map sensor, Map Sync (pressure sensor on the intake port used to synchronize the engine during the start) - 3.
-Airbox pressure - 4.
-Engine pick-ups (Cam, crank) - 5.
-Twist grip position - 6.
-Front Speed (add only if not available OEM) - 7.
-Rear Speed (add only if not available OEM) - 8.
-Gearbox output shaft speed (if on OEM machine) - 9.
-Gear position
+- 1. Ground

+- 2. CAN Lo

+- 3. CAN Hi 4.

+- 4. 12v Main Switch

+- g) The rain light must be powered either by the ECU (as detailed in the harness schematics), or through an external power source.

+- h) The ECU may be freely located but must be fitted securely, in a damped mounting without vibration.

+- i) During an event the technical stewards or their delegates have the right to ask a team to substitute their ECU.
+The change has to be done before warm up.

+- j) During an event, only the technical stewards or their delegates have the right to read and save the teams calibration file (amp), it will not be shared except for conformity checks with control electronics system partners, but may be used in Dyno tests.

+- k) The following sensors must be connected directly to the ECU only and must be the original OEM sensors unless stated.

+- 1. Throttle position (multiple allowed)

+- Map sensor, Map Sync (pressure sensor on the intake port used to synchronize the engine during the start)

+- 3. Airbox pressure

+- 4. Engine pick-ups (Cam, crank)

+- 5. Twist grip position

+- 6. Front Speed

+- 7. Rear Speed

+- 8. Gearbox output shaft speed

+- 9. Gear position

 - 10. Air pressure

 - 11. Water temperature

 - 12. Air temperature

 - 13. Tip-Over Switch (No lean angle except from ECU) (all ECU's feature crash detection by IMU).